 - Professor Duncan Topliss is Director of Endocrinology & Diabetes at the Alfred Hospital, and has clinical and research interests across endocrinology including diabetes, thyroid disease and bone disease.
 Professor Topliss has extensive experience in medical and scientific issues in the interests of drug regulation and is also a member of the TGA Advisory Committee on Safety of Medicines.
 Professor Topliss provides expertise in the fields of endocrinology and pharmacokinetics.

 - Associate Professor Beverley Vollenhoven is a gynaecologist and holds a teaching position in the Department of Obstetrics and Gynaecology, Monash University and is Director of Gynaecology, Southern Health, Melbourne.
 She is also a reproductive endocrinologist and infertility specialist and a clinician at Monash IVF.
 Associate Professor Vollenhoven provides expertise in the field of gynaecology/reproductive medicine.

-- Associate Professor John Ziegler AM is Head of the Department of Immunology and Infectious Diseases and of the HIV Service, Sydney Children's Hospital.
+- Professor John Ziegler AM is Head of the Department of Immunology and Infectious Diseases and of the HIV Service, Sydney Children's Hospital.
 His current research interests include genetics of primary immune deficiency disorders (PID), long term outcomes for children with PID; and severe food allergy in Australian children.
 Dr Ziegler is a Fellow of the Royal Australasian College of Physicians and cofounder of the Australasian Society for HIV Medicine.
 He also serves on NSW Department of Health Anaphylaxis Education Governing Group and chairs the Immunoglobulin User Group for NSW Health.
 Associate Professor Ziegler provides expertise in the field of immunology.

 |Meeting no.||Cut-off date for pre-ACPM response||Meeting date||Venue|